DariusNetX/BagBrain-Dashboard/replit.md

-✓ Added custom favicon and Twitter card previews with BagHead mascot image ✓ Enhanced mobile responsiveness for meme carousel, vault buttons, and arcade game tiles ✓ Applied consistent hover effects and animations across mobile and desktop platforms
+✓ Added custom favicon and Twitter card previews with BagHead mascot image ✓ Enhanced mobile responsiveness for meme carousel, vault buttons, and arcade game tiles ✓ Applied consistent hover effects and animations across mobile and desktop platforms ✓ Implemented randomized question pool system for IQ Test with 20 total questions ✓ Users now get 10 random questions from expanded pool each time they take the test ✓ Added variety with new crypto-themed questions covering DeFi protocols, market crashes, and degen behavior ✓ Updated intro page to highlight random question feature and replayability ✓ Enhanced restart functionality to generate new random question sets each time